top of page

 Review their product status

 Ask each team member to bring their product plan or product canvas.
-A one-page canvas is a good format for understanding the product: What is it?
+A one-page brief is a good format for understanding the product: What is it?
 Who is it for?
 Why do they need it?
 They should have one for each product they manage.

 Product management product canvas